 Silicon Valley Food Recovery Council

-With supporting funds from Wells Fargo, Joint Venture Silicon Valley has convened a council of prepared food recovery programs to improve the food recovery system in Silicon Valley.
-The Silicon Valley Food Recovery Council’s goals are two-fold: to reduce the amount of food that is wasted on a daily basis, and to help the almost one-in-four people in the community who face food insecurity.
-These programs currently collect surplus prepared food from restaurants, tech campuses, and universities and then redistribute it to communities in need.
+Joint Venture Silicon Valley convenes the Silicon Valley Food Recovery Council, comprising the largest food recovery organizations in the region, to support and improve the food recovery system in Silicon Valley.
+The Council’s goals are two-fold: to reduce the amount of food that is wasted on a daily basis, and to help the almost one-in-four people in the community who face food insecurity.
+The Council has been a strong asset in local implementation of SB 1383, supporting the sector with compliance efforts and increasing operating capacity.

 Members of the council include: